saeedhalabi/saeedhalabi/README.md

 # Hi, I'm Saeed Halabi 👋

-I'm a **Frontend Developer** focused on building responsive, accessible, and efficient web applications.
+I'm a **Frontend Web Developer** focused on building responsive, accessible, and efficient web applications.
 I have experience with modern frontend frameworks and a working knowledge of backend technologies, enabling smooth collaboration across the stack.

 ## 🛠️ Skills